Approach

 Board-Ready Reporting

 Show the IC what AI is doing to EBITDA.
 Not "we deployed AI."
 Specific metrics: cost reduction, revenue impact, time savings, quality improvement.
 Numbers the board can act on.
-Every metric is benchmarked before implementation so the before-and-after story is clear.
+We benchmark every metric before implementation so the before-and-after story is clear.
 Explore Portfolio Company Monitoring for ongoing tracking.

 How It Works